Are you looking for a great beach to take the family to this summer? Then, check out our list of the best beaches in Maryland.

-19. Matapeake Beach on Kent Island
+15. Matapeake Beach on Kent Island

 There is ample opportunity to enjoy swimming at the beach, a family picnic, and hiking around the woods.
 This is also a dog-friendly beach as it has a dog beach where you can take your dogs to enjoy their private swim.

 Although not a large beach, it has an outdoor amphitheater to enjoy shows.
 One thing to be careful about, the beach sometimes has a lot of jellyfish around.

-20. Rocky Point Beach
+16. Rocky Point Park and Beach

 Rocky point beach is close to Hartmiller Island State Park, which is only accessible by boat, but it is possible to kayak to Hartmiller from Rocky point beach.

 Due to its proximity to Hartmiller, you get a nice view of all the boats sailing through.
 The beach also has a lot of picnic areas, a volleyball court, a sailing center, a fishing pier, and a boat ramp.

-21. Rocky Gap State Park Beach
+17. Rocky Gap State Park Beach

 To top it off, there is also a golf course and a resort town with a casino with a variety of bars and restaurants to explore.
 On New Year’s Eve, the casino does some fireworks.

-22. Point Lookout State Park Beach
+18. Point Lookout State Park Beach

 Point Lookout State Park beach is located between the Chesapeake Bay and the Potomac River in St. Mary’s County.